MongoDB on Kubernetes

 MongoDB Community Operator

-After deploying MongoDB using the scripts from github.com/raphideb/kube, you have a fully usable MongoDB replica set managed by the MongoDB Community Operator.
+After deploying MongoDB using the scripts from github.com/raphideb/kube, you have a fully usable MongoDB replica set managed by the MongoDB Community- or Percona Operator.

 The deployment includes:

-- MongoDB Community Operator - Kubernetes-native MongoDB management
+- MongoDB Community- or Percona Operator - Kubernetes-native MongoDB management

 - Replica Set - Multi-node MongoDB cluster